 - Software Update from USB Stick for all ZIMO Decoder und ZIMO Sound Decoder.

 - Sound Project loading from USB stick for all ZIMO Sound Decoder.

 - Update the MXULF Software itself, also from a USB Stick.

 For the first version of the MXULF software, the updating of decoder software and sound projects has been implemented, because this method has significant advantages over a direct connection of the MXULF to the computer, which often runs into problems with the operating system and/or drivers.

-But the MXULF itself can be updated by new versions of the software which (in the next few months) will add further capability:
+But the MXULF itself can be updated by new versions of the software which will add further capability:

 - Driving and Function Switching using the MXULF, in order to be able to test new versions of the software or sound projects (MXULF as a Digital Command Station)